-Live, professional theatre in your school!
+Our Touring Company delivers live, professional theatre to your school!
 Each play is selected for a specific age range, so please read the descriptions thoroughly before making your selection.
 We are happy to discuss with you which play is best suited for your students.
 We provide a range of resources to help prepare your students for the show and to connect the experience to your curriculum.
-These include:

 • Study guides

 • Free Class Act! pre- and post-show workshops